Creamy, cheesy, and loaded with chicken and veggies – no layering required!

 Watch how to make One-pan Chicken and Broccoli Lasagne

-If you enjoyed this One-pan Chicken and Broccoli Lasagne, I think you’ll love:
+If you enjoyed One-pan Chicken and Broccoli Lasagne, I think you’ll love:

 One-pan Chicken and Broccoli Lasagne